SW-Retail/rest-api/README.md

 ```
 and basically you are good to go.

+All examples use print_r to display the result code of the operation.

 ## Lookup an article id when you only have a barcode
 ```
 print_r($api->articleIDfromBarcode(139735));